Gateau Saint Honore Recipe

 • Some type of icing, caramel, or ganache on top of the cream puff

-• Sweetened whipped cream surrounding the cream puffs.
+• Sweetened whipped cream surrounds the cream puffs.
 Which can also be a Creme Diplomat (1 part pastry cream + 1 part whipped cream)

 Tip#1: Be Sure to Cook the Flour

-If you add the eggs too soon, before the flour has had a chance to cook, it will affect the structure of your final cream puff and won’t be as stable when you go to fill them.
+• If you add the eggs too soon, before the flour has had a chance to cook, it will affect the structure of your final cream puff and cause it to be less stable when you fill it.

 Tip#2: Use a Whisk to Add the Eggs